 The client, however, can move his/her funds to another fund company at any time without any sales penalties or charges.

-The percentage is on a declining scale and lasts for 6 or 7 years depending upon the fund company.
-After this time period the investor is free to do what he/she wants without any penalty.
+After this period, the investor is free to do what he/she wants without penalty.

 Here is a sample of the Deferred Sales Charge:

-The sales charge only applies if you sell some or all of your funds and purchase with another mutual fund company other funds.
+The sales charge only applies if you sell some or all of your funds and purchase other funds with another mutual fund company.

-The second relief option to the DSC charge is that many fund companies have large numbers of fund options and a move or switch from one fund to another within the same fund family does not incur the DSC penalty.
+The second relief option to the DSC charge is that many fund companies have many fund options, and a move or switch from one fund to another within the same fund family does not incur the DSC penalty.

 Traditionally the commission option has been the main way advisors have been paid for their efforts.

-There are no penalties or charges if a client moves their money to another fund company, other than maybe an account closeout fee that is fairly nominal, usually less than $125.
+There are no penalties or charges if a client moves their money to another fund company other than a fairly nominal account closeout fee, usually less than $125.

-The investor pays the fee and a client has no penalties if they move their funds to another institution, except for the closeout fee.
+The investor pays the fee, and the client has no penalties if they move their funds to another institution, except for the closeout fee.